SeregPie/THREE.TextTexture/README.md

 `.text`

-The text written on the canvas.
+The text to write on the canvas.

 Changing the value of this property will cause/lead the redrawing of the underlying canvas.